 Disadvantages of aluminium composite panels

-Polycarbonate Sheets
+Polycarbonate Panels

-Polycarbonates sheets are a type of thermoplastic material that’s popular for its high-impact resistance, panels are used mainly as an alternative to glass which are heavy, fragile and pose a safety hazard if broken.
+Polycarbonates panels are a type of thermoplastic material that’s popular for its high-impact resistance, panels are used mainly as an alternative to glass which are heavy, fragile and pose a safety hazard if broken.

-Polycarbonate sheets are manufactured by heating polycarbonate grains to about 147oC before running the material through a die or mold under pressure.
+Polycarbonate panels are manufactured by heating polycarbonate grains to about 147oC before running the material through a die or mold under pressure.
 Additives are added to the melted polycarbonate grains to give it different properties.
 In most cases, the polycarbonate grains are synthesized from phosgene and Bisphenol A via a step-growth polymerization processes.

 Polycarbonate uses

-Unlike aluminium panels, panels made from polycarbonate plastics let in natural sunlight into interior spaces, and are ideal for walls, windows, skylights and other applications where it’s desirable to let natural sunlight in – ideal for offices, commercial spaces or vehicle garages.
+Unlike aluminium composite panels, panels made from polycarbonate plastics let in natural sunlight into interior spaces, and are ideal for walls, windows, skylights and other applications where it’s desirable to let natural sunlight in – ideal for offices, commercial spaces or vehicle garages.

 Polycarbonates in Malaysia are popular in construction.
 The trend toward polycarbonate structures has been increasing over the years due to property owners wanting more natural sunlight into their spaces.
 Polycarbonate properties means that materials made from it stability and flexibility in construction,

-Advantages of polycarbonate sheets
+Advantages of polycarbonate panels

-In addition to translucency, polycarbonate sheets are also durable and tough while also providing high thermal insulation.
+In addition to translucency, polycarbonate panels are also durable and tough while also providing high thermal insulation.
 They are also relatively easy to manufacture, transport and install, which helps reduce overhead costs.
 In addition, the material can be shaped and molded to fit their role (polycarbonate injection molding).

 Translucent polycarbonate panels provide qualities of that glass panels do but are not heavy and fragile and are therefore polycarbonate roofing provide an optimal solution.
 Light and strong, polycarbonate is also suitable in applications for load-bearing horizontal planes that glass panels would otherwise be not suited for.
 Other examples of the applications of polycarbonate panels are in glass pool walls, dome lights and sound walls.